JohnnyElaine/bsc_aif_parallel_pipeline/README.md

 - Counting Accuracy: Ensure the object count for each frame has a minimal margin of error (e.g., ≤5% deviation from ground truth for known test cases).
 - Counting Consistency: Maintain consistency in object counts across consecutive frames, especially for stationary objects, to avoid sudden spikes or drops.
 - Category-Specific Thresholds: Set thresholds for accuracy or count deviations for critical object categories, such as vehicles in traffic or people in crowds.

-# Implementation
-## 1. Implement Monitoring and Feedback
-- **Device metrics:** CPU/GPU utilization, memory usage, battery level.
-- **Network metrics:** Bandwidth, latency.
-- **Inference metrics:**  Accuracy, confidence scores.

-Using Python, you can monitor system metrics with libraries like `psutil` or `pySMART`.
-## 2. Decision-Making Logic
-Create a decision-making mechanism based on SLOs:

-- **Rule-based:** Simple if-else logic for specific thresholds (e.g., offload if CPU > 80%).
-- **Machine Learning:**  Predict the best device for inference based on historical data and current metrics.

-## Implement Task Distribution:
-Set up communication protocols (e.g., MQTT, gRPC, WebSocket) to share workloads:

-**Local Execution:**  Perform inference directly on the edge device.
-**Offloading:**  Send the task to a nearby edge device or cloud server for inference.
-**Collaborative Execution: ** Split inference tasks across devices (e.g., pre-processing locally, inferencing remotely).

-## Recommended Setup:
-**1.Architecture:** Use a controller-based architecture if the system is medium-to-large scale or the coordination logic is complex.

-For smaller systems or performance-critical scenarios, consider direct communication.
-**2.Protocol:**

-Use gRPC for robust, real-time, and low-latency communication.
-Combine with MQTT or ZeroMQ if you need to broadcast events or decouple communication.
-**3.Implementation:**

-Define a protocol with actions (TaskOffload, AdjustQuality, ReduceFPS, ResizeFrame) and associated metadata (e.g., node workload, target SLOs).
-Ensure the protocol supports bidirectional communication for dynamic adjustments.
-Let me know if you'd like help with implementation details!